Esri

 Environmental Systems Research Institute, Inc., doing business as Esri (/ˈɛzriː/), is an American geographic information system (GIS) software company headquartered in Redlands, California.
 It is best known for its ArcGIS products.
 With 45% market share as of 2015, Esri is one of the world's leading suppliers of GIS software, web GIS, local intelligence, and geodatabase management applications.

-Founded in 1969 as a land-use consulting firm, Esri currently has 49 offices worldwide including 11 research and development centers in the United States, Europe, the Middle East and Africa and Asia Pacific.
+The company currently has 49 offices worldwide including 11 research and development centers in the United States, Europe, the Middle East and Africa and Asia Pacific.
 There are 10 regional U.S. offices and over 3,000 partners globally, with users in every country and a total of over a million active users in 350,000 organizations.
 These include Fortune 500 companies, most national governments, 20,000 cities, all 50 US States and 7,000+ universities.
 The firm has 4,000 total employees, and is privately held by its founders.
 Strategic partners include Microsoft, Salesforce, Amazon Web Services, Autodesk, and SAP, among others.
 In a 2016 Investor's Business Daily article, Esri's annual revenues were indicated to be $1.1 billion.

 History

-In 1969, Esri was founded by the couple, Jack and Laura Dangermond, as Environmental Systems Research Institute (ESRI), in Redlands, California.
+In 1969, Esri was founded, first, as a land use consulting firm by Jack Dangermond and Laura Dangermond with $1,100.
 Esri was established when the couple started working on the technology to integrate human development with environmental stewardship at Harvard University's lab for computer graphics and spatial analysis in the early 1960s.
-Inspired by the early mapmaking software in development at the lab, Jack and Laura Dangermond conceptualized using computer-powered mapping and analysis for complex problem-solving.
+Inspired by the early mapmaking software in development at the lab, the couple conceptualized using computer-powered mapping and analysis for complex problem-solving.

-The company released Arc/Info, the first commercial GIS program, containing maps attached to relational database.
+In the 1980s, the company released Arc/Info, the first commercial GIS program, containing maps attached to relational database.
 In the late 1990s, Esri reengineered Arc/Info and developed it into a modular and scalable GIS platform.
 Esri then switched from providing contract mapping services to developing mapping software products.
 The first ArcGIS software offering (8.1) was announced at the Esri International User Conference (Esri UC) in 2000.
 ArcGIS 8.1 was officially released on April 24, 2001.

 Products

 Esri uses the name ArcGIS to refer to its suite of GIS software products, which operate on desktop, server, and mobile platforms.
 ArcGIS also includes developer products and web services.
 In a general sense, the term GIS describes any information system that integrates, stores, edits, analyzes, shares and displays geographic information for informing decision making.
-The term GIS-Centric, however, has been specifically defined as the use of the Esri ArcGIS geodatabase as the asset and feature data repository central to computerized maintenance management systems (CMMS) as a part of enterprise asset management and analytical software systems.
-GIS-centric certification criteria have been specifically defined by NAGCS, the National Association of GIS-Centric Solutions.